Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/troubleshooting.md

 Run [USB Host Control](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/USBHost/USB.Host.Mode.Control.V4.0.vbs) to enable/disable USB host mode, confirm that you want to disable/enable USB host mode and then confirm the reboot
 #
-### DISM Error:87 The add-driver option is unkown
-This usually means that you have an unclean Windows image with some other drivers.
-You need to get a clean Windows image (which means you didn't follow instructions).
-#
 ### 0xc000021a BSOD
 This usually means that winlogon.exe has failed, and you may need to reinstall Windows.
 #